Non-Hermiticity induced thermal entanglement phase transition

 and \mbox{${C}(\rho_j)=1$} for \mbox{$j=1,2$}.
 This indicates that, while the energy eigenstates $\lvert R_{1}\rangle$ and $|R_2\rangle$ are maximally entangled Bell states, the states $|R_{0}\rangle$ and $|R_{3}\rangle$ exhibit non-maximal entanglement in the presence of non-Hermiticity; in fact, they become separable at the exceptional point $\gamma=J$.

 The entanglement characteristics in the thermally mixed state described by equation \eqref{eq-rho} exhibit richer complexity.
-In general, the concurrence valid for all temperature and system parameters can not be studied analytically.
+In general, the concurrence valid for all temperature and system parameters cannot be studied analytically.
 Numerically computed results obtained from Eq.~\eqref{eq-rho} are exemplified in Fig.~\ref{fig-1} and Fig.~\ref{fig-2}.
-To gain analytical insight into the system's low temperature entanglement, here we approximate the mixed state by considering only lowest populated ground and first excited states with Boltzmann weight \mbox{$e^{-E_0/T}/(e^{-E_0/T}+e^{-E_1/T})$} and \mbox{$e^{-E_1/T}/(e^{-E_0/T}+e^{-E_1/T})$}, respectively.
-This approximation is valid within the temperature range \mbox{$0\le T\lesssim |E_1-E_0|$} and away from exceptional point (i.e. at $\gamma=J$, where 2nd excited state also become relevant).
-In this case, eigenvalues $\lambda_{0,1,2,3}$ of $R$ are given by (detail calculations are provided in Appendix-\ref{Appendix-B})
+To gain analytical insight into the system's low-temperature entanglement, here, we approximate the mixed state by considering only lowest populated ground and first excited states with Boltzmann weight \mbox{$e^{-E_0/T}/(e^{-E_0/T}+e^{-E_1/T})$} and \mbox{$e^{-E_1/T}/(e^{-E_0/T}+e^{-E_1/T})$}, respectively.
+This approximation is valid within the temperature range \mbox{$0\le T\lesssim |E_1-E_0|$} and away from the exceptional point (i.e. at $\gamma=J$, where the second excited state also becomes relevant).
+In this case, eigenvalues $\lambda_{0,1,2,3}$ of $R$ are given by (detailed calculations are provided in Appendix-\ref{Appendix-B})